-Klára Fóti is a research manager in the Social Policies unit at Eurofound.
+Klára Fóti is a senior research manager in the Social Policies unit at Eurofound.
 Her current research focuses on perceptions around fairness in society and also includes analyses of Eurofound’s EU-wide surveys, including the European Quality of Life Survey and COVID-19 e-surveys.
 Her research interests include the integration of migrants, refugees and asylum seekers in particular, intra-EU mobility and social cohesion.
 She is also involved in research on the socioeconomic impacts of the transition to a carbon-neutral economy.
 Prior to joining Eurofound in 2008, she worked as senior research fellow at the Institute for World Economics, Hungarian Academy of Sciences, where her research focused on employment developments in the 'Visegrád countries'.
 She has been visiting fellow at the Institute of Development Studies at the University of Sussex.
 She holds an MA in International Relations from the Budapest University of Economic Sciences and Public Administration and a PhD in Labour Economics from the Hungarian Academy of Sciences.

 Eszter Sandor is a research manager in the Social Policies unit at Eurofound.
 She has expertise in survey methodology and statistical analysis, has worked on the preparation and management of the European Quality of Life Survey and most recently the Living, working and COVID-19 e-survey, and is responsible for dataset quality.
 Her research areas are youth well-being and quality of life in households and families, including subjective well-being, work–life balance and living conditions.
 She has previously worked as an economic consultant in Scotland focusing on economic impact assessments, evaluations and input–output analysis.
 She has a Master's degree in Economics and International Relations from the Corvinus University of Budapest.